Frequently Asked Questions

 If you are having a hard time finding a ride to the acreage, please let us know and we may be able to help coordinate a ride for you.
 The Somerset/Bridlewood train station is the end of the line in the south and is only 15 minutes from the acreage; chances are, someone will be able to pick you up there on their way out of town if all else fails!

-6) I am religious and come from a strict background, will I feel uncomfortable?
+6) I have a particular religious or spiritual practice, will I feel uncomfortable?

 It is largely up to you as a participant whether or not you feel comfortable to join for any or all of the events and activities offered at One Tree Village.
 If you feel a particular part of it is against your beliefs, please don't feel pressured to participate!
 Our spiritual ceremonies are intended to be non-religious and inclusive, though we may draw upon a variety of traditions and personal practices, we try to ensure that everything we use has positive practical value to the group.
 If you have particular traditions that you feel would benefit and be meaningful to the group we would be happy to consider incorporating them in future gatherings.